GuyResh/karl-fish/README.md

 ![Karl Fish Logo](KarlFish.png)

-A comprehensive React-based fishing log application that can be deployed as a web app or desktop application using Tauri.
+A comprehensive React-based fishing log application that can be deployed as a web app or desktop/tablet application using Tauri.
 Features integration with Furuno multi-function displays for automatic data collection.

 ## Features